 Similar Forms to Form 5498

 Form 5498-SA is for HSAs, or health savings accounts.
 This type of form reports your yearly contributions to tax-free accounts that are used to cover medical expenses.
 If you contribute to similar accounts such as a Medicare Advantage MSA or Archer Medical Savings Account, you'll also need Form 5498-SA.
-This has to be sent to participants and the IRS by a deadline of May 31.
+This has to be sent to participants and the IRS by May 31.

 Types of Contribution Information

 Various types of information are reported on Form 5498, including:

 - Contributions that participants make to IRAs, ESAs, and HSAs

 - Whether or not the account holder is required to start taking minimum distributions

 - The fair-market value of your IRA or other accounts as of December 31

 - Contributions that were made to the IRAs for the tax year on that form

 All contributions to the IRA for the year, including various types of IRAs, are then added together and the total is reported in box 1.